anywhichway/nano-pipe/README.md

 NanoPipe uses ES2016 and is not provided in transpiled form.

+Version 9x of NodeJS requires the use of the --harmony flag.

+You can use the code un-transpiled in the most recent versions of Chrome and Firefox.
+Edge requires transpiling.

 # Usage

 NanoPipe can be used in three easy steps: